Skip to content

 The wind turbine at Saldang

 Peter Werth established Himalayan Currents to support sustainable energy and water projects in remote Himalayan villages.
 He provides in-stream turbine and hybrid solar/wind units to all of our schools.
-This is often the only source of power in the village.
+Until very recently, this was the only source of power in the village.
 His goal is to “provide clean green energy to schools, gumbas and health posts with minimal environmental impact on the Dolpa.”

 139616931_3803164923075504_5065541818325839614_n